hanxinzhang/hanxinzhang.github.io/projects.md

 3. Diagnoses occur at irregular time intervals, and there is no reason to expect a fixed window between two contiguous words (medical diagnosis codes).
 Therefore, commonly used language-modeling techniques such as recurrent neural networks (RNNs) and their variants must be adapted to accommodate this irregular temporal structure.
 Prior approaches include neural ordinary differential equations [^1], time-dependent embeddings [^2], and explicit positional encodings using large-period Fourier features [^3].

+4. The words in a sentence are loosely correlated, especially for EHR data with only a few words.
+In many cases, people may get sick in a random way.
+A patient may have infections in their childhood and cardiovascular diseases in their old age, and these two groups of diagnoses may or may not have any correlation.
+This is very different from modeling natural language, where words in a sentence are expected to be more strongly coupled, grammatically or logically.

+5. Some covariates or confounding factors, such as sex, geographic location, and other environmental variables, may also influence the sentence embedding.
+Depending on the target task, we may or may not want a vector representation that incorporates such confounding information.
+In the current setting, we aim to encode a patient's EHR into a sex-irrelevant representation, meaning that the embedding should capture the patient's underlying health state but not their sex.
+Furthermore, from this representation, we should still be able to reconstruct the patient's diagnostic history while treating sex as a covariate.

 ### References

 [^1]: Chen, T. Q., Rubanova, Y., Bettencourt, J., and Duvenaud, D. K. (2018).
 Neural ordinary differential equations.
 In *Advances in Neural Information Pro-cessing Systems*, pages 6572–6583.